The American Association for Justice (AAJ) Law Student Scholarships

 Richard D. Hailey Scholarship

 AAJ's Minority Caucus will award a $5,000 scholarship to a minority Law Student Member who is entering his or her first, second, or third year of law school.
-Additionally, the winner will be provided travel and accommodations to attend the AAJ Annual Convention.
+Additionally, the winner will be provided the opportunity to attend the AAJ Annual Convention.

 Trial Advocacy Scholarship